beeequeue/arm-server/README.md

 # arm-server

-This app uses data from [anime-offline-database](https://github.com/manami-project/anime-offline-database/) - fetching and updating itself every 24 hours.
+This app uses data from [`anime-offline-database`](https://github.com/manami-project/anime-offline-database/) - fetching and updating itself every 24 hours.

+### Missing or duplicate entries

+Some entries in the database are not mapped correctly due to inconsistent naming - the owner of `anime-offline-database` cannot fix them due to complexity.
+Therefore this service has manual rules that combines known failures.

+You can help add rules by submitting a [manual rule request](https://github.com/BeeeQueue/arm-server/issues/new?template=manual-rule-request.md).

 ## API